-Builds on the foundation of the spatial data infrastructure created under the CDBG-DR the GeoFrame Program.
+• Builds on the foundation of the spatial data infrastructure created under the CDBG-DR GeoFrame Program.
+RAD Program aims to synergize with and expand on the standards and data collection, sharing, and mapping protocols development under the CDBG-DR GeoFrame Program.